The Ultimate Guide to Iceland's Golden Circle

 It's also home to the Sesselja House.
 An educational exhibition center focused on ecology and sustainable development.

-Solheimar is a 13-mile (21-kilometer) drive south of Laugarvatn, so it's ideally located to visit as part of an extended Golden Circle self-drive tour.
+Solheimar is a 13-mile (21-km) drive south of Laugarvatn, so it's ideally located to visit as part of an extended Golden Circle self-drive tour.
 It is a different type of attraction with an atmosphere of positivity and freedom that's truly unique.

 6. Helgufoss and Thorufoss Waterfalls

-The classic route takes you to Gulfoss waterfall, though other lesser-known waterfalls nearby are well worth visiting.
+Some of Iceland's most incredible waterfalls are close to the Golden Circle.
+The classic route takes you to Gullfoss waterfall, though other lesser-known waterfalls nearby are well worth visiting.

-Two stand-out options are Helgufoss waterfall and Thorufoss waterfall, both named after the Icelandic female names Helga and Thora.
+Two stand-out options are Helgufoss Waterfall and Thorufoss Waterfall, both named after the Icelandic female names Helga and Thora.

 Helgufoss waterfall is located just off Route 36, on the way to Thingvellir from Reykjavik.

 Meanwhile, Thorufoss waterfall forms part of the river Laxa i Kjos and can be visited by following Route 48 after Helgufoss before reaching Thingvellir National Park.
+The waterfall is signposted, and there's a small area on the side of the road where you can park your car.

 You'll need access to a rental car to visit both waterfalls, as Golden Circle tours don't typically visit these remote locations.